simonmika/egmontmika.com/content/blog/planning-to-start-a-church.md

 And you teach these people to do the same.

 Your home base is your kitchen table.
-This is where you gather, share your meals, pray your prayers, mentor and empower your people.
+This is where you gather, share your meals, pray, mentor and empower those who want to join you.

 This is where everythings starts.